Azure/bicep-registry-modules/avm/res/sql/server/README.md

 ### Parameter: `federatedClientId`

-The Client id used for cross tenant CMK scenario
+The Client id used for cross tenant CMK scenario.

 - Required: No
 - Type: string